cdgco/VestaWebInterface/README.md

 #### Method 1

-1. Run the command `bash <(curl -s -L https://git.io/vbjO7)` while inside of the desired web directory on the VestaCP machine.
+1. Run the command `bash <(curl https://cdgco.github.io/full)` while inside of the desired web directory on the VestaCP machine.
 2. Visit the url of the web directory to complete configuration.
 3. Chmod 'includes' folder to 755 (`chmod 755 includes`) after configuration is complete.